jyng/jyng.github.io/_posts/2017-03-21-food-challenge.md

 ## Feedback

-I suggested that we should do some user interviews even if the product wasn't fully functional to test our assumption.
+I suggested that we should do some user interviews even if the product was not fully functional to test our assumption.
 I supported user research by distilling findings into insights.

 Here are some insights we found:
-- Measurement for carbon dioxide wasn't a clear indicator of how well they were doing
+- Measurement for carbon dioxide was not a clear indicator of how well users were doing
 - We had a hidden affordance in the graph UI.
 There is no perceivable information for a user to act upon (The graphs numbers were meaningless to a user).
-- The gauge's relationship with their food selection was ambiguous
+- The gauge's relationship with their food selection was ambiguous.

 ## Solution